Fine Art and Antiques

 65 inches high by 72 wide and 15 deep

 Glass Doors with brass mullions

 "Artistic Houses", D. Appleton & Co.1883

 "In Pursuit of Beauty" Metropolitan Museum of Art, 1986, page 167

-Herter Brothers was commissioned to decorate the home of Oliver Ames, Lieutenant Governor of Massachusetts , subsequent cot the completion of the Morgan Commission.
-For the Ames they were asked to recreate the Morgan drawing room furnishings with their unique cream color and gold leaf.
-Herter reproduced this form for the Ames' and their cabinet is now in the collection of the Metropolitan Museum of Art.
-Period photograph and slight differences between the two cabinets positively identifies this cabinet as the one made for J. P. Morgan.
+Herter Brothers was commissioned to decorate the home of Oliver Ames, Lieutenant Governor of Massachusetts , subsequent to the completion of the Morgan Commission.
+For the Ames home Christian Herter asked to recreate the Morgan drawing room furnishings with their unique cream color and gold leaf finish.
+Herter reproduced this form for the Ames' whose cabinet is now in the collection of the Metropolitan Museum of Art.
+Period photograph and slight differences between the two cabinets positively identifies this cabinet as the one made for Morgan.

 Click on the image to enlarge.